jacobkap/crimebythenumbers/docs/functions.md

 # Functions

 So far, we have been writing code to handle specific situations such as subsetting a single data set, often using other people's functions.
 In cases where you want to reuse the code it is unwise to simply copy and paste the code and make minor changes to handle the new data.
-Instead we want something that is able to take multiple values and perform the same action (subset, aggregate, make a plot, webscrape, etc) on those values.
+Instead we want something that is able to take multiple values and perform the same action (subset, aggregate, make a plot, webscrape, etc.) on those values.
 We've used lots of other people's function throughout this book and in this chapter we'll learn how to create our own.

 Think of a function like a stapler - you put the paper in, push down, and it staples the paper together.
 It doesn't matter what papers you are using; it always staples them together.
 If you needed to buy a new stapler every time you needed to staple something (i.e. copy and pasting code) you'd quickly have way too many staplers (and waste a bunch of money).